fengyuanchen/cropperjs/README.md

 #### Notes

 - The size of the cropper inherits from the size of the image's parent element (wrapper), so be sure to wrap the image with a **visible block element**.
-  > If you are using cropper in a modal, you should initialize the cropper after the modal shown completely.
-Otherwise, you will not get a correct cropper.
+  > If you are using cropper in a modal, you should initialize the cropper after the modal is shown completely.
+Otherwise, you will not get the correct cropper.

-- The outputted cropped data bases on the original image size, so you can use them to crop the image directly.
+- The outputted cropped data is based on the original image size, so you can use them to crop the image directly.

 - If you try to start cropper on a cross-origin image, please make sure that your browser supports HTML5 [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes), and your image server supports the `Access-Control-Allow-Origin` option (see the [HTTP access control (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)).

 #### Known issues

 - [Known iOS resource limits](https://developer.apple.com/library/mac/documentation/AppleApplications/Reference/SafariWebContent/CreatingContentforSafarioniPhone/CreatingContentforSafarioniPhone.html): As iOS devices limit memory, the browser may crash when you are cropping a large image (iPhone camera resolution).
-To avoid this, you may resize the image first (preferably below 1024 pixels) before start a cropper.
+To avoid this, you may resize the image first (preferably below 1024 pixels) before starting a cropper.

-- Known image size increase: When export the cropped image on browser-side with the `HTMLCanvasElement.toDataURL` method, the size of the exported image may be greater than the original image's.
+- Known image size increase: When exporting the cropped image on browser-side with the `HTMLCanvasElement.toDataURL` method, the size of the exported image may be greater than the original image's.
 This is because the type of the exported image is not the same as the original image's.
 So just pass the type the original image's as the first parameter to `toDataURL` to fix this.
 For example, if the original type is JPEG, then use `cropper.getCroppedCanvas().toDataURL('image/jpeg')` to export image.

 [⬆ back to top](#table-of-contents)